morganherlocker/blog/drafts/19-03-07--Mapping-Consensus.md

 ### Resolution
 #### (a + b = a | b)

-When a conflict is detected in `git`, a best effort attempt will be made to resolve the two branches.
+When a conflict is detected in git, a best effort attempt will be made to resolve the two branches.
 If this is not possible, the merge will fail, and the user will be asked to manually decide which branch wins.
 I have come to believe that these failure modes are inevitable in mapping as well, requiring human intervention.
 The goal of a resolution strategy should then be to:

 1. flag all conflicts
 2. resolve as many conflicts as possible, perhaps taking calculated risks to do so